ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab02-splunk-data-manipulation/Lab02-splunk-data-manipulation-basics.md

 ### What I Learned
 I learned how Splunk apps organize configurations and that `inputs.conf` scripts can **simulate live log ingestion**.
+I learned how Splunk apps provide a modular way to manage configuration and how they can be used to simulate log ingestion for testing.
+Writing even a simple script and configuring `inputs.conf` gave me a clear picture of how Splunk consumes and indexes events in real time.
+I also learned the importance of restarting Splunk to make new configurations effective.
+It was cool to see how Splunk apps organize configurations and that `inputs.conf` scripts can **simulate live log ingestion**.

 ---

 ## Task 6 - Event Boundaries (vpnlogs)

 ### What I Did
-I worked with `vpnlogs` to address event boundary issues.
+I worked with the `vpnlogs` script, which generated VPN connection and disconnection events.
+After placing the script into the app’s `bin` directory, I configured an `inputs.conf` entry to ingest it into Splunk.
+When I searched the ingested data, I noticed that Splunk did not break the events correctly, treating multiple log lines as one.
+To fix this, I created a regular expression that matched the words `DISCONNECT` or `CONNECT` at the end of each line.
+I updated `props.conf` to include `MUST_BREAK_AFTER = (DISCONNECT|CONNECT)` and enabled line merging with `SHOULD_LINEMERGE = true`.
+After restarting Splunk, I confirmed that each event was being properly broken at the correct boundary.

+### Problem
 This lab introduced a problem where Splunk was grouping multiple events together incorrectly.

-### Problem
-Splunk groups multiple events together incorrectly.

 ### Steps
 - Copied `vpnlogs` into `/bin` and configured `inputs.conf`: